-Our porters are the most important member of all our tours; without them, it is impossible to run our trekking tours like the Inca Trail, they are the hardest workers on the Inca Trail, and many companies will not treat them properly.
+Our porters are the most important members of all our tours; without them, it is impossible to run our trekking tours like the Inca Trail.
+They are the hardest workers on the Inca Trail, and many companies will not treat them properly.

 We are cautious with the Inca Trail operations.
 This is why you will have a maximum of 7 kilos of your personal stuff allowed in the Inca Trail.

 The food we provide to our porters and guest are not the same, which is not possible due to the weight and porter number limitations from the government.
 However, they have their own special menu to help them with the heavy-duty.
 Usually, when you wake up for breakfast, they have already finished their breakfast, some oatmeal with bread and a heavy soup of noodles with dehydrated potatoes with some meat.
 When you arrive for lunch, they will already finish their meals.
 When you are hiking the trail, the porter will pass you running with heavy bags.
 To reduce our porters' weight and help the local economy, we buy goods from the local village on the trail.